 - Online learning (at home study via NFI's online course platform), $695

-- RPL (Recognition of Prior Learning, ie. experience of 2 years plus in residential lending), $695 (application form below)
+- RPL (Recognition of Prior Learning, ie. experience of 2+ years in residential lending), $695 (application form below)

-You have six months to complete the course but you can complete as quickly or as slowly as you wish within this timeframe.
+You will have a maximum of 6 months to complete the course but you can complete as quickly or as slowly as you wish within this timeframe.
 This Certificate IV course provides a balance between theory, industry-based case studies and practical skills to deliver results that can be immediately applied in a competitive marketplace.
 We believe this is what makes our course different from the rest - it's more than just academic, it provides the practical tools for success in the mortgage industry.The course has been developed for:

 - People who believe they would enjoy working in the mortgage broking industry and are looking to gain not only the formal qualification but the guidance, skills and tools necessary for future employment; or

 - People currently working for, or as, a mortgage broker or similar who are looking to formalise their skills and knowledge; or